jim-easterbrook/Photini/src/doc/manual/facebook.rst

 .. image:: ../images/screenshot_45.png

-You should allow Photini to share things publicly as you can always specify a narrower visibility when you create an album.
+You should allow Photini to share things publicly as you can always specify a more restricted visibility when you create an album.

 .. image:: ../images/screenshot_46.png